marziosala/marziosala.github.io/_pages/projects.md

 <br>

 [ParFE](http://parfe.sourceforge.net) is an open-source, fully-parallel scalable μ-FE solvers for human bone modeling.
 Results obtained with ParFE lead to an article on ETH-Life and a note from the IBM Zurich Research Laboratories.
-The picture below shows the result of a simulation on a bone.
+The picture below shows the result of a simulation on a bone; more details are in [this](/assets/pdf/bones.pdf) presentation.

 ![](/assets/images/cube-parfe.png)